ClemExp/GKE-Traefik/monitoring_setup/README.md

 ## Note

-The following setup does not use persistence, which means once you restart the stack components all data will be lost.
-Review the original [values](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) file to enable data persistence for all components.
+The following setup does not use persistence, so once restarted the stack components all data will be lost.
+This can be setup in prometheus configuration to persist if required

-## More information

-See the blog post on Traefik's website: [Capture Traefik Metrics for Apps on Kubernetes and Prometheus](https://traefik.io/blog/capture-traefik-metrics-for-apps-on-kubernetes-with-prometheus/)